-- 36.1 The service specifications are one of the most important parts of the contract, as they describe the services being commissioned and can, therefore, be used to hold the provider to account for the delivery of the services, as specified. - 36.2 Generally, specifications are for commissioners to develop locally, but in some instances national specifications are mandated and in others national models are available. - Where services are being commissioned by NHS England, there will often be one national service specification for the particular service, which has been designed with clinical input and signed off at national level.
-For specialised services, for instance, the Contract mandates that national specifications must be used.
-As described in paragraph 3.6 above, the provision for Derogations from national specifications has now been removed from the Contract. - A number of model specifications have been produced at national level in the past, covering diabetes, self-harm, end of life care, and maternity services.
-If you would like to see a copy, please contact england.contractsengagement@nhs.net. - The Commissioning Framework and the National Urgent and Emergency Ambulance Services Specification has been published by NHS England at https://www.england.nhs.uk/publication/commissioning-framework-and-the-national-urgent-and-emergency-ambulance-services-specification/.
-This document supports system leaders in reducing unwarranted variation in the way ambulance services are provided and commissioned, and is strongly recommended for use by CCGs when commissioning regional ambulance services.
+- 36.1 The service specifications are one of the most important parts of the contract, as they describe the services being commissioned and can, therefore, be used to hold the provider to account for the delivery of the services, as specified. - Generally, specifications are for commissioners to develop locally.
+Where the provider is to play a part in local delivery of the national anticipatory care and/or enhanced health in care homes care models, in collaboration with local Primary Care Networks, the new additions to the service specification template (Schedules 2Ai and/or 2Aii) should be included, as appropriate, and completed / supplemented locally as required. - Where services are being commissioned by NHS England, there will often be one national service specification for the particular service, which has been designed with clinical input and signed off at national level.
+For specialised services, for instance, the Contract mandates that national specifications must be used. - The Commissioning Framework and the National Urgent and Emergency Ambulance Services Specification supports system leaders in reducing unwarranted variation in the way ambulance services are provided and commissioned and is strongly recommended for use by CCGs when commissioning regional ambulance services.